Waterloo & City line: Original signalling

 In late 1897, contracts were let for the signalling equipment; the electric interlocking was to be carried out by W. R. Sykes, who had a call-off contract with the LSWR; a supplement to their standard prices for the tunnel work was agreed.

-There were signalboxes at Waterloo at the south end of the northbound platform, and at south end of the northbound platform at City.
+There were signal boxes at Waterloo at the south end of the northbound platform, and at south end of the northbound platform at City.
 There were conventional semaphore signals in the open south of Waterloo station, but all other signals were electric lights only.
 Sykes' lock-and-block system was used with depression-type treadles.
 Although there was only one signal section, advance starting signals were provided.
 The platform starting signals at Waterloo and at City had a lower arm, a "shunt-by signal" which when lowered indicated that the line was clear only to the advance starting signal.
 The main starting signal when lowered indicated that the line was clear to City.

 An electrical traction current interrupt system was installed; a short length of contact bar was provided at each signal, connected to earth when the signal was at danger, and otherwise isolated.
 A "slipper" contact was fitted on the trains, and if it contacted the contact bar when it was earthed, the traction current was tripped.